fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ## Add domain in Cloudflare and configure DNS

-Create your <a href="https://dash.cloudflare.com/sign-up" target="_blank">free Cloudflare account</a> if you haven't already. **If you bought a domain on Cloudflare, you can skip to the next section since it is auto-configured already.** If your domain is from another registrar, we'll need to add it to Cloudflare:
+Create your <a href="https://dash.cloudflare.com/sign-up" target="_blank" umami-data-event="expose-plex-tailscale-cf-signup">free Cloudflare account</a> if you haven't already. **If you bought a domain on Cloudflare, you can skip to the next section since it is auto-configured already.** If your domain is from another registrar, we'll need to add it to Cloudflare:

 1. On the Cloudflare dashboard _Account Home_, click the **+ Add a domain** button.